 - Staff Code of Conduct Policy, which sets out expectations for behaviour for all adults working in our school

 - Staff Handbook

 - Anti-Bullying Policy

 - ESCC Restrictive Physical Intervention/Use of Reasonable Force Guidance (ISEND)

-- Computing and E Safety Policy
+- Online Safety

 - The Home/School Agreement

-This policy was produced following consultation with all stakeholders.
+This policy was produced following consultation with pupils, parents and carers, staff and Governors.
 All stakeholders will be consulted prior to any revisions and prior to the policy being reissued in the future.